Designing Project Documentation for AI Coding Agents

 How I Apply This in Real Projects

-In projects where I use AI coding agents (primarily Claude-based tools and GPT assistants), I always start by creating a docs directory designed for the agent.
+In projects where I use AI coding agents (primarily Claude-based tools, GPT assistants, and Gemini), I always start by creating a docs directory designed for the agent.

 The process is simple: